-Bailey Wendzel brings a client-focused approach and analytical mindset to assist clients across a diverse range of matters including behavioral health, fraud and abuse, health care regulatory compliance, telehealth, and government investigations and litigation matters.
+Attorney Bailey Wendzel brings a client-focused approach and analytical mindset to assist clients across a diverse range of matters, including fraud and abuse, health care regulatory compliance, telehealth, behavioral health, reproductive health, and government investigations and litigation matters.

 - Successfully guiding clients and providing regulatory advice on a wide range of matters, including the Anti-Kickback Statute, the Stark Law, and state law regarding various licensure requirements.

 - Defending health care and life sciences companies in litigation as well as in connection with federal and state government investigations relating to health care fraud and abuse

 - Counseling telehealth and telemedicine companies, and other health care providers and organizations engaging or seeking to engage in telehealth and telemedicine, regarding various legal and regulatory considerations